JPMoresmau/reload/README.md

 ```

 `editor.theme` is the short name for the ACE editor theme you want to use.
 Internally, we convert to lower case, replace spaces by underscores and prefix by ace/theme.
+`editor.actions.format` is the command used to format Haskell source files.
+If not specified, defaults to `stylish-haskell`, which of course must be in the path.

 `actions` define some actions that will be executed in the root folder.
 If the key is `build` it defines the command to run when you choose *Build* in the menu (default to `cabal|stack build`).
 You can pass any extra options there.
 If the key is `test` it defines the command to run when you choose *Build and Test* in the menu (default to `cabal|stack test`).